Extract tracked changes and comments from Word – Advanced

 Extracting tracked changes and comments from large documents with many insertions, deletions, and comments

 Note that Word 2016 and newer versions of Word are currently significantly slower than earlier versions of Word when it comes to execution of operations like extracting the changes.
-Microsoft is aware of the problem and is working on improvements.
+Microsoft is aware of the problem and has been working on improvements.
+Unfortunately, it is not likely that the performance will reach the performance of earlier versions of Word.

 The look of the icons in the DocTools ExtractChanges tab varies depending on your version of Word and the selected Office Theme.

 Compare Two Documents